Posted on March 25, 2020

 Some patients find that taking an anxiety-reducing drug can help reduce fear about dental pain.
 Our dentist office can prescribe you with medication such as Ativan or Lorazepam, drugs known for their calming effects.

 The relaxation results produced from these drugs are similar to those experienced after consuming a glass of wine.
 By encouraging a calmer mindset, your jaw and teeth are more relaxed during your treatment, leading you to experience less pain.

-Local Anesthetic for Dental Surgery
+Local Anaesthetic for Dental Surgery

-A local anesthetic is commonly used during dental treatments to numb any pain felt in your mouth.
+A local anaesthetic is commonly used during dental treatments to numb any pain felt in your mouth.
 Frequently used when fillings and crowns are needed, a local anesthetic is also applied during gum disease treatment.

 When required, a cream or gel form may first be applied to the surface area before a local anesthetic is injected by a needle.
 In a matter of minutes, the nerves that send pain and sensory signals to your brain are blocked, resulting in the absence of any discomfort.

 A local anesthetic can take up to five hours to wear off following your dental procedure.
 It’s important to abstain from any strenuous physical activity after you leave the dentist since this makes the anesthetic effects fade quicker.